 - ► Store in the original packaging to ensure protection from shock. - ▶ Do not remove protective covers or protective caps installed on process connections.
-They prevent mechanical damage to the sealing surfaces and contamination in the measuring pipe. - ▶ Protect from direct sunlight to avoid unacceptably high surface temperatures. - ▶ Store in a dry and dust-free place. - ▶ Do not store outdoors.
+They prevent mechanical damage to the sealing surfaces and contamination in the measuring tube. - ▶ Protect from direct sunlight.
+Avoid unacceptably high surface temperatures. - ► Store in a dry and dust-free place. - ▶ Do not store outdoors.

-Storage temperature $\rightarrow \implies 118$
+Storage temperature $\rightarrow \implies 121$